arkency/posts/posts/2020-07-30-multitenancy-in-rails---what-says-the-internet.md

 Virtual Private Databases.

 What a lot of enterprise SaaS vendors do is have one single database for all customer data (single tenant).
-They then use features like Virtual Private Database to hide customer A data from customer B. So that if customer A did a “select *” they only see their own data and not all of the other customers data.
+They then use features like Virtual Private Database to hide customer A data from customer B. So that if customer A did a “select \*” they only see their own data and not all of the other customers data.
 This creates faux multi-tenancy and all done using a single db account.

+\***

+This sounds very much like Row Level Security, but I've never heard the term "Virtual Private Database" to describe it.

+\***

+What we do at my current job is server per multiple accounts each server holds 500-1000 "normal sized" customers and the huge or intensive customers get their own server with another 10-50 customers Currently moving from EC2 + mysql 5.7 to RDS, mainly for ease of managing.

+However, we dont use a tenent id in all tables to differentiate customers we use (confusingly named) DB named prefix + tenent id for programatically making the connection.

+Have a single server + db for shared data of tenents like product wide statistics, user/tenent data and mappings and such things.
+In the tenent table just have column for the name of the DB server for that tenent and that's pretty much it.
+Migrations are handled by an internal tool that executes the migrations on each tenent DB and 99% of the time everything works just fine if you are careful on what kind of migration you do and how you write your code

+Some pitfalls concern column type changes + the read replicas going out of sync but that was a single incident that only hurt the replica.

 <!-- TODO: discuss on twitter -->